Presentations

 Dr Maureen Groer is a Professor in the College of Nursing at the University of Tennessee, Knoxville, TN, USA She is a Family Nurse Practitioner and a human physiologist.
 She has had a long research history in breast milk biology and benefits of lactation for women and children.
 Her research has been funded by NIH, and she has over 140 publications.

-Microbiome and metabolome of human mIlk
+Microbiome and metabolome of human milk

 This presentation will review the current state of science in human milk microbiome and metabolome.
 And also discuss how this biochemistry and microbiology affects the quality and nature of human milk in various populations.
 It will go on to describe ways in which these variables can be altered in states of health and illness.